xaya/xaya/README.md

 What does it do?
 ----------------

-* Securely record and transfer arbitrary names (keys).
+* Securely record and transfer arbitrary names (keys)
 * Transact CHI Coins, the digital currency (CHI)
+* Store Data
+* This is Chimaera's first layer and data storage

-What can it be used for?
+What can Chimaera be used for?
 ----------------

 * Along with some of Namecoin's uses cases, it is designed especially with gaming in mind.